fa-me/spotlob/README.md

 images for scientific purposes.

-It provides implementations for some use cases but can be easily tuned and be extended towards specific purposes.
+It provides implementations for some use cases but can be easily tuned and be extended towards specific applications.
 Jupyter notebook widgets can be used to quickly find a set of algorithms and parameters that work for a given image and should also work for similar images.